 \[\rho_{\mathrm{eq}} = \arg\min_{\rho \geq 0} \Omega[\rho]\]

-For adsorption in a rigid framework, the grand potential is
+For adsorption in a rigid framework such as MOF-5, the grand potential is

 The ideal term \(F_{\mathrm{id}}[\rho]\) is known exactly.
 It is the entropy of a non-interacting classical gas: